ameyakakade/baskell/README.md

-## Compiler for B like language written in haskell
+## Compiler for B programming language written in haskell